smukhidev/shurjopay-laravel-package/README.md

 ### Authorization of the contributor ##
 *	shurjoPay v 1.00 API
+*	@authore: abdullah md. ayman
-*	@date: 08 JAN 2021
+*	@date: 31 May 2020

-To integrate the shurjoPay Payment Gateway in your Laravel project do the following tasks sequentially.

-Installation and Configuration
+*	@email: abdullahwasim42@gmail.com

+* Summary of set up

+Installation:
-Go to your project directory and use composer to install this package.
-Run the following command.
+Use composer to install this package:

 composer require smasif/shurjopay-laravel-package

-After successful installation of shurjopay-laravel-package, go to your project and open config folder and then click on app.php file.
-Append the following line in providers array.
+Open  config/app.php file and append the following line in providers array:

-**  smasif\ShurjopayLaravelPackage\ShurjopayServiceProvider::class,
+         smasif\ShurjopayLaravelPackage\ShurjopayServiceProvider::class,

-Now in order to publish ShurjopayServiceProvider class and run the following command
+Configuration:
+Publish through configuration file:

-php artisan vendor:publish –provider = "smasif\ShurjopayLaravelPackage\ShurjopayServiceProvider"
+         php artisan vendor:publish --provider="smasif\ShurjopayLaravelPackage\ShurjopayServiceProvider"

-It will automatically create a 'shurjopay.php' file in your project config folder
+It will create a config file 'shurjopay.php' in config folder.

-After successfully doing the above steps do the following Modify shurjopay.php file or add the following Keys in .env file with the credentials provided from shurjoMukhi Limited
+  Modify shurjopay.php or add the following Keys in .env file with the credentials provided from shurjomukhi

-SHURJOPAY_SERVER_URL =
-MERCHANT_USERNAME =
-MERCHANT_PASSWORD =
-MERCHANT_KEY_PREFIX =

-#Implementation
+      SHURJOPAY_SERVER_URL=

+      MERCHANT_USERNAME=

+      MERCHANT_PASSWORD=

+      MERCHANT_KEY_PREFIX=

+How to Use:

-Add the following line in the Class or Controller where the functionality will be implemented use smasif\ShurjopayLaravelPackage\ShurjopayService;
+Add this in the Class or Controller where the functionality will be used use smasif\ShurjopayLaravelPackage\ShurjopayService;

-Now add this line of code in your method where you want to call shurjoPay Payment Gateway.
-You can use any code segment of below

-$shurjopay_service = new ShurjopayService();
-$tx_id = $shurjopay_service->generateTxId();
-$shurjopay_service->sendPayment(2); //You will pass the amount variable in place of 2

-                     *OR*
+ In the method:

-$shurjopay_service = new ShurjopayService();
+ $shurjopay_service = new ShurjopayService(); //Initiate the object

-$tx_id = $shurjopay_service->generateTxId();
+ $tx_id = $shurjopay_service->generateTxId(); // Get transaction id.
+You can use custom id like: $shurjopay_service->generateTxId('123456');

-$success_route = route('Your route'); //This is your custom route where you want to back after completing the transaction.
+ $success_route = route('Your route'); // optional.

-$shurjopay_service->sendPayment(2, $success_route);
+ $shurjopay_service->sendPayment(2, $success_route); // You can call simply $shurjopay_service->sendPayment(2) without success route

-Note: (Optional) In the sendPayment method you can add as much parameter as you want but if you want to add more parameters in sendPayment method you need to add this parameters in sendPayment method of ShurjopayService.php file which is located in vendor/smasif/ shurjopay-laravel-package/src

-7) Go to this (vendor/smasif/ shurjopay-laravel-package/src) path and open the ShurjopayController.php file .There has a method called response.

-In order to save the payment response in database do the following
-a) Add the following line of code in the ShurjopayController.php.

-use DB;

-b) Write the necessary query you want to add response in your database.
-It may be update database or insert into database. if ($res['status']){
-echo "Success";
-die();
-}

-c) Write the necessary query you want to add after failing transaction.
-It may be update database or insert into database. if ($res['status']){
-echo "Fail";
-die();
-}

-Now Test your application and oversees the response and interaction